 - Does the game feel balanced?
 Any dominant strategies?

-- Is there a choice a player must make at any point?
+- Is there a choice a player must make at some point to be competitive?

 - What kind of social interactions are there?